ncatlab/nlab-content/pages/8/9/2/7/17298/content.md

 We here spell out the proof of the existence of the stable model structure on $\mathbb{S}_{dia}Mod$ in theorem \ref{StableModelStructuresOnDiagramSpectra}.

-The generating cofibrations and acylic cofibrations are going to be the those induced from the [[classical model structure on topological spaces]], except that we add a set of morphisms to the generating acylic cofibrations that will force fibrant objects to be Omega-spectra.
+The generating cofibrations and acylic cofibrations are going to be the those induced via [[tensoring]] of representables from the [[classical model structure on topological spaces]] (giving the strict model structure), together with an additional set of morphisms to the generating acylic cofibrations that will force fibrant objects to be Omega-spectra.
 To that end we need the following little preliminary.

 +-- {: .num_defn #FreeStructuredSpectrum}